 In my communications with her I'm always amazed at how quick and clear she is in her conversing.
 She is so chatty (at least, relative to other plants I've spoken with) that I often doubt myself - "did she really just say that?" - although that is becoming less of an issue with time.
 More about that soon.

-Mugwort's latin name Artemisia vulgaris hints at the moon goddess that it it's namesake.
+Mugwort's genus name Artemisia hints at the moon goddess that it it's namesake.
 Every image I've seen of the greek goddess Artemis (or Diana, her Roman equivalent) depicts her as huntress and protector of the wild creatures of the forest.
 She doesn't kill indiscriminately; she brings death only when it is timely and appropriate.
 And she also brings life, as is evident in her traditional use by herbal midwives in labour and birth.

 "As the village midwife once nurtured the heart of the community with compassion, knowledge, common sense, and magic, cronewort has soothed the pain of childbirth, eased the tenderness of aching joints, comforted bellies, and instilled vision among human beings for centuries with her knowing medicine."